Planning Quality Time with Each Child

 Dinner with Dad

-About two years ago, my husband made it a priority to set aside one night every week to take one child out to dinner.
+When the kids were little, my husband made it a priority to set aside one night every week to take one child out to dinner.
 This works on a rotating basis and the kids know whose turn is whose each week.

 This is on the calendar like clockwork, illness and holidays excepted.

-I plan meals that night that my husband or the child in question don’t like. 😉 Haha!
+For those of us at home that night I planned meals that night that my husband or the child in question didn’t like.
+Ha!

 Lunch Lessons

-Prior to our trip to France, I primed the kids for international dining, using forks and napkins, and ordering in a restaurant by taking each child out to lunch for “lunch lessons“.
+Prior to our month’s trip to France, I primed the kids for international dining, using forks and napkins, and ordering in a restaurant by taking each child out to lunch for “lunch lessons“.
 They loved this experience and it really did help us prepare for the trip.

 Coffee Walks